 How many do-overs has God given you?

-You’ve gotten off course.
 You are setting other things up as idols in your life.
-You’ve left your first love.

 Turn back to Me while there is still time.

-God is only ever a prayer way.
+God is only ever a prayer away.

 Yes, God is just and merciful as evidenced by the repeated warnings and pleadings with us to turn from sin and live under His authority.

-Do you hear Him whispering to You?
+Do you hear Him whispering to you?

-For two years God has been warning me to stop fighting, Be Still, stop worrying, Be still, rest, let others help.
+For two years God has been warning me to stop fighting.
+Be still.
+Stop worrying.
+Be still.
+Rest.
+Let others help.